Jinan Yaoqiang International Airport: Historical evolution

-On 28 March 1985, in order to adapt the civil aviation industry of Shandong Province to the economic development and opening up needs of Shandong Province and the provincial capital Jinan, the People's Government of Shandong Province submitted a request report to the State Council and the Central Military Commission on the construction of Jinan Xiangwangdian Civil Airport.On 11 August of the same year, a supplementary report on the construction of Jinan Civil Aviation Airport was issued.
+On 28 March 1985, in order to adapt the civil aviation industry of Shandong Province to the economic development and opening-up needs of Shandong Province and the provincial capital Jinan, the People's Government of Shandong Province submitted a report to the State Council and the Central Military Commission on the construction of Jinan Xiangwangdian Civil Airport.
+On 11 August of the same year, a supplementary report on the construction of Jinan Civil Aviation Airport was issued.

 On 15 November 1990, groundbreaking began at the airport.

 On 26 July 1992, the airport was officially opened for navigation, replacing the now-closed Jinan Zhangzhuang Airport.
 On 17 December 1997, after being reviewed by the Civil Aviation Administration of China, its flight zone level was determined to be 4D.

 In 2003, the expansion project of the terminal area was launched with an investment of 1.6 billion yuan, covering an area of 1300 acres.

-On 28 March 2005, the new terminal was put into operation.
+On 28 March 2005, the terminal area expansion project was put into operation, including the new terminal building and apron projects.
+The project adopted 2010 as its target year and was designed to handle 8 million passengers annually, including 3,200 during peak hours.

+The newly constructed terminal building is 465 meters long from north to south, with a width of 120 to 50 meters and a maximum roof height of 32.8 meters.
+The total floor area is 80,000 square meters.
+The original terminal building was converted into a 14,000-square-meter cargo facility.

+In March 2012, construction of the south concourse (south finger pier) began, with a total investment of approximately 735 million yuan, and an additional 480 acres of development land.

+On 30 December 2015, the south concourse project was put into use.
+The newly opened concourse is located on the south side of the current terminal.
+It covers 29,400 square meters, consisting of the connecting corridor to the main terminal and the passenger concourse.
+The corridor is 127 meters long and 25 meters wide; the concourse is 300 meters long and 36 meters wide.